 - Twenty-four-hour notice is required for cancellation of the use of the room.
 Future meeting Room privileges may be suspended for no-shows or cancellations without 24-hour notice.

 - The applicant shall be responsible for all fees set forth in the Schedule of Fees (see #37).
 Any fees paid will not be refunded for no-shows or cancellations unless 24-hour notice is given.

 - Any application may be rejected or previously granted permission withdrawn for violation of the meeting room policy.

 - The Library will make every effort to notify scheduled users of the unavailability of the meeting room in the case of emergencies.

 - All organizations, groups or businesses will agree to hold the Library harmless from any loss, damage, liability, costs and/or expense that may arise during, or be caused in any way by, such use of the Library facilities.

 - In the event of cancellation of the use of the meeting room by the Library due to an emergency, the Library is not obligated to provide an alternate meeting space.

 - Groups using the facilities agree to leave the room and equipment in the same condition it was prior to their meeting.
 Extra custodial costs or costs of damages incurred as a result of the group using the meeting room shall be paid by the applicant.

 - Adult supervision (over the age of 21) is required for all youth groups.

-- Nonprofit groups within the district that meet more than once per week will be charged the same fee as nonprofit groups outside of the district (see below).
+- Nonprofit groups within the district that meet more than once per week will be charged the same fee as nonprofit groups outside of the district (see Schedule of Fees).